Magnetic dipole: Dipolar fields from finite sources

 The magnetic scalar potential ψ produced by a finite source, but external to it, can be represented by a multipole expansion.
 Each term in the expansion is associated with a characteristic moment and a potential having a characteristic rate of decrease with distance r from the source.
 Monopole moments have a 1/r rate of decrease, dipole moments have a 1/r^{2} rate, quadrupole moments have a 1/r^{3} rate, and so on.
 The higher the order, the faster the potential drops off.
-Since the lowest-order term observed in magnetic sources is the dipolar term, it dominates at large distances.
+Since the lowest-order term observed in magnetic sources is the dipole term, it dominates at large distances.
 Therefore, at large distances any magnetic source looks like a dipole of the same magnetic moment.